rpande1996/Dijkstra_Goal_Detection_Algorithm/README.md

 6. Please make sure that the points do not come in either border space or obstacle space
 7. The animated visualization is saved as a video
 8. The video will be saved in the same folder as the code

+# Libraries installed

+1. Numpy
+2. OpenCV

+# Software Recommended

-9. PyCharm IDE is recommended
+1. PyCharm as IDE
+2. Python 3.7